OFFICE OF THE SELECTBOARD

 The Board continued its review of the Town Gift Policy and staff‑appreciation practices.
 Edwards reported that PACIF recommended seeking legal guidance on resident‑initiated monetary gifts directed to the Highway Department.
 She provided Attorney Fisher with full background materials so he could evaluate the issue.

-Christofferson summarized Fisher’s written opinion, noting that he concurred with PACIF and VLCT that direct monetary gifts from residents to employees must cease, as they conflict with the Town’s personnel policy.
-Fisher advised that residents may make restricted donations to the Town, provided the Selectboard votes to accept them, the funds are deposited by the Treasurer, and all accounting follows standard municipal procedures, including payroll processing and W‑2 reporting for any bonus payments.
+Christofferson read Fisher’s email to the Selectboard in its entirety, noting that he concurred with PACIF and VLCT that direct monetary gifts from residents to employees conflict with the Town’s personnel policy, and must cease if they were occurring.
+Christofferson questioned Edwards as to why Fisher felt it necessary to include it because the phrase implied that people were acting in a manner that could be construed as wrong, and that such actions may continue to be in process.
+Christofferson objected vigorously to this implied allegation.
+Christofferson continued reading the email.
+In summary, Fisher advised that residents may make restricted donations to the Town, provided the Selectboard votes to accept them, the funds are deposited by the Treasurer, and all accounting follows standard municipal audit procedures, including payroll processing and W‑2 reporting for any bonus payments.
 He confirmed that restricted gifts to municipalities are permissible when properly tracked.

 Christofferson reiterated that donations must be made to the Town, deposited and audited through standard processes, and reported in the annual Town Report.
 She emphasized that donor anonymity must be preserved and that Highway Department employees should not know donor identities or amounts.
 She noted that the Town already maintains a Highway Department bonus account, with $2,000 budgeted for FY27, which could receive such restricted gifts.
 Pike agreed that Fisher’s opinion confirms the Town may accept restricted donations for departmental bonus purposes when proper procedures are followed.